keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 ---

 *If new to Generic Extractor, learn about [mapping in our tutorial](/extend/generic-extractor/tutorial/mapping/) first.*
-*Use our [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*
+*Use [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

 * TOC